 \subsection{Contributions}

-We introduce a general framework for the verification of NN controllers via mixed-integer programming (MIP) together with an open source toolbox.\footnote{The toolbox can be accessed under the following link:\\\url{https://github/PREDICT-EPFL/evanqp}} Specifically, we introduce the concept of MILP representable verification problems which allows us to model a variety of common components like ReLU NNs, and parametric quadratic programs which include MPC policies.
-Given a baseline policy (e.g., an MPC) and an approximate policy (e.g., a NN), we propose two main approaches to verify closed-loop stability of the approximate policy \begin{itemize} \item by computing the worst-case approximation error.
-Utilizing robust MPC variants like Tube MPC \cite{mayne2005}, we can guarantee closed-loop stability by bounding the approximation error inside the disturbance set of the robust MPC scheme. \item by providing sufficient conditions on closed-loop stability, which can be directly formulated and checked by solving an MIQP.
-We show that our conditions are less conservative in practice, compared to previous methods, i.e., are able to verify the closed-loop stability of more approximate policies.
-Additionally, we show that an outer approximation of the stability region of the approximate control scheme can be calculated by solving MILPs. \end{itemize} We then exemplify the application of the proposed method on a case-study of a DC-DC power convertor using different NN architectures and MPC formulations.
-We compare our methods against other approaches and show the superiority of our formulation.
+We introduce a general framework for the verification of NN controllers via mixed-integer programming (MIP) together with an open source toolbox.\footnote{The toolbox can be accessed under the following link:\\\url{https://github.com/PREDICT-EPFL/evanqp}} Specifically, we introduce the concept of MILP-representable verification problems, which is sufficiently general to cater for a variety of commonly used control policies such as ReLU NNs and the optimizer maps of parametric quadratic programs, which include common MPC policies.
+Given a baseline policy (e.g., an MPC policy) and an approximate policy (e.g., a NN), we propose two approaches to verify closed-loop stability of the approximate policy: \begin{itemize} \item By computing the worst-case approximation error.
+Utilizing robust MPC schemes such as Tube MPC \cite{mayne2005}, we can guarantee closed-loop stability by constraining the approximation error to fall within the disturbance set of the robust MPC scheme. \item By providing sufficient conditions for closed-loop stability, which can be directly formulated and checked by solving an MIQP.
+We show that our conditions are less conservative in practice than existing methods, i.e., they are able to verify the closed-loop stability of a larger class of approximate policies.
+In addition, we show that outer and inner approximations of the stability region of the approximate control law can be found by solving MILPs. \end{itemize} We then exemplify the application of the proposed method on a case-study of a DC-DC power convertor using different NN architectures and MPC formulations.
+We compare our methods against state-of-the-art approaches and show the superiority of our formulation.
 Additionally, we provide numerical experiments to show the performance of our approach.

 The toolbox is written in Python and allows the automatic transcription of the discussed verification problems as MIPs.
-It can directly import NN architectures from Pytorch \cite{paszke2019}, and parametric QPs from CVXPY \cite{diamond2016}.
-This not only allows for a simplified problem formulation, but also a tight integration with the existing machine learning ecosystem.
+It can directly import NN architectures from Pytorch \cite{paszke2019} and parametric QPs from CVXPY \cite{diamond2016}.
+This not only allows for a simplified problem formulation but also a tight integration with the existing machine learning ecosystem.